mrmojica/reduce-food-waste-app/README.md

 ## Open Source Collaborative Work
 - Fork the repo and work on your own branch for the feature you are adding
 - Make sure to do ```git fetch``` to see if there are any changes to ```git log``` when on your local repo
-- Make sure to merge master repo into your forked master repo [link](https://saintgimp.org/2013/01/22/merging-two-git-repositories-into-one-repository-without-losing-file-history/)
+- Make sure to merge master repo into your forked master repo  --> [Article Link](https://saintgimp.org/2013/01/22/merging-two-git-repositories-into-one-repository-without-losing-file-history/)
 - ```git merge``` any changes and fix any conflicts
 - ```git commit``` small commits (avoid doing too many large changes)